Pairings | Falanghina

 The best wine pairings for spaghetti puttanesca

-The sauce which contains garlic, anchovies, capers, chillies and olives is quite a lot for any wine to handle.
+Puttanesca is heavy on garlic, anchovies, capers, chillies and olives - quite a lot for any wine to handle.
 My preference, given the base is cooked tomatoes, would be for a southern Italian red - even a basic carafe wine would do.

 Needless to say if you’re making the dish with another type of pasta like penne the recommendations would be the same.
 You match the sauce not the pasta shape.